docsforadobe/premiere-scripting-guide/docs/general/marker.md

 **Description**

-Retrieves the URL, from the marker’s URL field.
+Retrieves the URL, from the marker's URL field.

 **Parameters**